MD, PhD student

 Endovascular treatment of aortic disease engaging one or more visceral arteries

-In this external sideproject for KI-SöS we are planning to retrospectively study follow-up data after endovascular treatment of aortic diseases engaging one or more visceral arteries.
-The aim is to quality control clinical praxis and gain extended knowledge of results following these type of procedures within the regional domain of Södersjukhuset.
+In this external sideproject for KI-SöS we are planning to retrospectively study follow-up data after endovascular treatment of aortic diseases involving one or more visceral arteries.
+The aim is to quality control clinical praxis and gain extended knowledge of results following these type of procedures within the regional domain of Södersjukhuset, Karolinska University Hospital, and Uppsala University Hospital.

 Academic honors, awards and prizes